horselord-joe-8053/ultra-fru-genai-analytics/README_RUN.md

 See `infra/terraform/README.md` for complete documentation.

-For interviews, you can explain:
+**Architecture highlights:**

-> "I've implemented a complete Terraform + Terragrunt setup with modular architecture.
+The Terraform + Terragrunt setup uses modular architecture.
 The infrastructure is organized into reusable modules (VPC, Aurora, ECS, ALB, Frontend) with Terragrunt managing environment-specific configurations.
 Security best practices are built in: secrets in Secrets Manager, IAM role separation (execution vs runtime), and support for IAM database authentication.
-The deployment is fully automated via scripts."
+The deployment is fully automated via scripts.

 If you want a concrete Terraform skeleton later, you can add it under `infra/terraform/` and model: